ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Target Selection and Observations

-Prior to analysis, data were resampled at 83.6 kHz and 0.9 s frequency and temporal resolutions, respectively, to improve the signal-to-noise ratio.
-Radio frequency interference (RFI) was reduced through an iterative statistical process detailed in \citep{rouphd}.
-The 1$\sigma$ instrumental sensitivity was $\sim$0.1-1.2 mJy, with per-scan sensitivity distribution properties described in \citep{rou17b}.
-Data analysis consisted of the creation of dynamic spectra (time-frequency spectrograms) and time series graphs of flux density in each polarization across all spectrometers.
-Since one of the hallmarks of the two most likely types of radio emission, ECM and gyrosynchrotron, is significant circular polarization, we searched Stokes V dynamic spectra for $\gtrsim$10\% bursts of emission that did not have accompanying Stokes U and V counterparts.
-AO is insensitive to quiescent radio emission due to its local calibration procedure and confusion limitations, thus, only circularly polarized radio bursts of several minutes' duration could be detected.
-However, this may not be a major limitation of our observing methodology since both Jupiter and Uranus emit bursts of radio emission in addition to their smooth components \citep{zar98}.
+Prior to analysis, data were rebinned to a frequency (time) resolution of 83.6 kHz (0.9 s) to improve the signal to noise ratio characteristics.
+Radio frequency interference (RFI) was reduced through an iterative statistical process detailed in \citet{rouphd}.
+Data analysis consisted of the creation of dynamic spectra (time-frequency spectrograms) and bandpass-averaged time series graphs of flux density for each Stokes parameter in each spectrometer.
+Since one of the hallmarks of the two most likely types of radio emission, ECM and gyrosynchrotron, is significant circular polarization, we searched Stokes V dynamic spectra for $\gtrsim$10\% bursts of emission, which are readily apparent when present (e.g., Figure 1).
+AO is insensitive to quiescent radio emission due to its local calibration procedure and confusion limitations; thus, only rapid ($\sim$minutes), circularly polarized radio bursts could be detected.
+Candidate bursts were identified by surpassing a 3$\sigma$ noise threshold in their Stokes V time series graph.
+The 1$\sigma$ instrumental sensitivity was $\sim$0.1-1.2 mJy, with per-scan sensitivity distribution properties described in \citet{rou17}.
+Once identified, candidate burst Stokes Q and U components were examined for behavior indicative of RFI, and their morphology was assessed against a library of RFI artifacts acquired during our previous surveys at AO to eliminate false positives (Figure 1).